Intense heat, 'firenadoes' fuel deadly Carr Fire in California

 The fire was one of more than a dozen raging across California.
 The Ferguson Fire near Yosemite National Park has killed two people and forced closure of the park's top tourist attractions.
 The fire has burned 85 square miles and is 30% contained.

-Elsewhere in the West, the Mesa Fire burning 120 miles north of Boise had scorched 40 square miles and was one of several in Idaho.
-"There are a lot of fires in the area and everybody is competing for the same resources," said Jeff Knudson, Mesa incident commander.

-In Redding, almost 3,400 fire personnel were battling the Carr Fire, some of them on 36-hour rotations, with 17 helicopters, 334 fire engines, 68 bulldozers and 59 fire crews, according to Cal Fire.
+In Redding, almost 3,400 fire personnel were battling the Carr Fire, some of them on 36-hour rotations, with 17 helicopters, 334 fire engines, 68 dozers and 59 fire crews, according to Cal Fire.

 “I can tell you we are making great strides every day,” Gouvea said.
 “We are very encouraged."